Welcome to Gonzaga Law School!

 Transportation, Maps, & Campus Parking

 A vehicle parking permit is required for all campus lots.
-Parking permits will not go on sale until August 15th, and must be purchased and displayed by September 10th to avoid ticketing.
+Parking permits will go on sale starting August 1st.
+Permits must be displayed by August 26th to avoid ticketing.
 To purchase a parking permit, visit the Safety and Security Office or go online to https://gonzagaparking.t2hosted.com/Account/Portal.
 Be sure to print and bring your receipt to Campus Security to claim your permit.

 Gonzaga University is a ZipCar station, and students can receive $35 in driving credit for the $25 registration cost.
 Get more information from ZipCar.